IT consultants need strong interpersonal and communication skills to deal effectively with clients.

-IT consultants are contracted to work with industrial and commercial clients who are seeking help and advice about business and IT problems.
+IT consultants, also known as technology consultants, are contracted to work with industrial and commercial clients who are seeking help and advice about business and IT problems.

 A typical project involves:

-- consulting staff from different parts of an organisation
+- consulting staff from different parts of a client's organisation

 - determining information system requirements and defining project objectives